munozdjp/HINNDY/README.md

 ## Scripts

-HINDy is entirely developed in MATLAB, tested version 2020.
+HINNDy is entirely developed in MATLAB, tested version 2020.
 There is no limitation in OS and no specific computational requirement.

 First, clone this repository and set the working directory: